 - To provide the desired access level, make sure to tick off the “Full Control” box under the “Allow” column.
 Then remember to hit ‘Apply‘ followed by ‘OK’, and you’re done!

-- Exit windows Registry Editor and then restart your device to see if shutting it down will resolve your NVIDIA Control Panel issue.
+- Exit windows Registry Editor and then restart your device to see if shutting it down will resolve your NVIDIA Control Panel not opening issue.
 When you turn on your computer again, re-open the NVIDIA Control Panel and check if this approach has worked!

 Disable Antivirus Temporarily